Steven J. Goulart

 CEO of MetLife Investment Management

-Steven J. Goulart is executive vice president and chief investment officer of MetLife, Inc. Named to this position in May 2011, Mr. Goulart oversees MetLife's $466 billion general account portfolio and more than 800 investment professionals around the world.
-In 2012, he led the development and launch of MetLife Investment Management, the firm's institutional asset management business, for which he also serves as chief executive officer.
+Steven J. Goulart is executive vice president and chief investment officer of MetLife, Inc. Named to this position in May 2011, Mr. Goulart oversees the management of over $552 billion combined managed assets and more than 800 investment professionals around the world.
+In 2012, he led the development and launch of MetLife Investment Management (MIM), the firm's institutional asset management business, for which he also serves as chief executive officer.

 Prior to becoming CIO, Mr. Goulart served as senior managing director and head of MetLife's portfolio management unit since January 2011.
 He joined MetLife in 2006 to head the company's mergers & acquisitions unit, and in 2009 was also named treasurer.
 In these roles, he was responsible for the strategic management of MetLife's financial resources, including capital planning and financings, risk-based capital management, liquidity and cash management, international treasury and mergers and acquisitions.

 Prior to joining MetLife, Mr. Goulart was a senior managing director in Bear Stearns' financial institutions group.
 Prior to joining Bear Stearns in 2001, he was managing director in Morgan Stanley's global insurance group, where he co-led U.S. client coverage of the industry.
 Prior to joining Morgan Stanley in 1998, Mr. Goulart was managing director in the financial institutions group at Merrill Lynch, where he had been since 1984, beginning in the fixed income division.
 Over the course of his career, Mr. Goulart has led or participated in many transactions in the financial services industry, including insurance company demutualizations, mergers and acquisitions, equity and debt offerings and initial public offerings.